What is Berberine?

-In one study, diabetic patience took a 500 g berberine supplement twice daily.
+In one study, diabetic patients took a 500 mg berberine supplement twice daily.
 The supplements controlled blood sugar levels as effectively as rosiglitazone and metformin (x).

 If you have diabetes, don’t immediately stop taking your prescribed diabetic medication and replace it with berberine–talk to your doctor first to see if berberine is right for you.

 If you have a burn, try applying berberine topically to relieve pain and prevent infection.
 Doctors often prescribe burn ointments containing berberine or pure liquid berberine paired with beta-sitosterol to treat 2nd-degree burns.
 This treatment is as effective as silver sulfadiazine, a common burn ointment (x).

 Berberine sulfate works as an anti-diarrheal in people suffering from various bacterial infections (x).
 In fact, berberine supplements may even be more effective than traditional treatments.
 They’ve shown promising results in the treatment of leaky gut syndrome, and also inhibit the growth of unhealthy bacteria in the intestines (x).

 If you suffer from high cholesterol, a berberine supplement could help.
 Berberine benefits your heart health by lowering cholesterol levels.